Hayden50/sls3105_client/README.md

 3. You need two terminals open to run the project.
    a.
 Run ``npx expo start`` to generate a QR code to run the app locally
    b.
 Run ``npx convex dev --typecheck=disable`` to start the backend locally
-4. Navigate to the generated QR code to test project
+4. Navigate to the generated QR code to test project via phone testing or click 'i' for Xcode iOS simulation

 ## Troubleshoting guide
 1. Ensure Convex url is configured in dotenv